ECCC-ASTD-MRD/gem/README.md

   your system
 - Make sure the compilers and libraries are in the appropriate environment variables (```PATH``` and ```LD_LIBRARY_PATH```)
-- If you are using Intel OneAPI instead of OpenMPI, make sure OpenMPI is not in your ```PATH``` environment variable

 ## Compiling and installing GEM